The Threat of Sovereign Citizens, Anti-Government Movements, and First Amendment Auditors

 Reserve Coordinator Introduction

-This eight hour class is designed to provide an overview of the reserve program to coordinators who are newly assigned or have limited experience in their positions.
+This eight-hour class is designed to provide an overview of the reserve program to coordinators who are newly assigned or have limited experience in their positions.
 The subjects covered will include POST Regulations, reserve levels, reserve officer selection, entry level and in-service training requirements and reserve program management.
 As an introductory class, it is preliminary in nature and is not intended to take the place of the POST-certified 24-hour Reserve Coordinator Class.
 This class is open to all attendees.
-In addition, POST Plan IV Reimbursement is approved for full time officers, who will need to bring a signed TRR form to the conference.

 Reserve Coordinator Update